alimranahmed/resources/articles/2019_11_09_Static_property.md

 I mean should we ask `$car1`, how many car have been created?
 Should our `Black` car know how many car have been created using this same design?
 NO!
 Here, we are trying to associate a property with an object which is not a state of that object but an state of the Class itself.
 Here comes our `static` property.
-When a property is not associated with a class but with the class then we define it as static property or class property.
+When a property is not associated with an object but with the class, we define that property as static property or class property.

-Let's modify our previous code see this in code:
+Let's modify our previous code as below to implement what we have just learned:
 ```php
 class Car{
     public $color;